Vikash082/ecs-playground/README.md

 ### Prepare Application Load Balancer (ALB)

- ECS will work with both Classic load balancers and application load balancers.
-Application load balancer (ALB) is the best fit for ECS because of features likes dynamic ports, url based target groups etc. That is what we will use in this example.
-For this example we will create two ALB instances; auth and random.
+ECS will work with both classic load balancers and application load balancers.
+Application load balancer (ALB) is the best fit for ECS because of features likes dynamic ports, url based target groups etc. For this example we will create two ALB instances; *auth* and *random*.

-   - You have decide on the ports you will use for the services.
+   - You have to decide on the ports you will use for the services.
 In our example, we choose port *10080* for the auth service and *10081* for the random service.
+This port number is defined separately at all layers; load balancer, task definition, service definition and the actual listener port inside the container.
+So, it needs to match.

-   - Create an application load balancer that listens on port 80 and choose the appropriate subnets.
+   - Create an application load balancer that listens on port 80 and choose the appropriate subnets as per your VPC.

    - Create two target groups. *auth* will be our default target group and *random* will be the second.
 Configure proper health checks as you would with any instance.
 Do not add any EC2 instances to it.
 This will be done later on in the ECS service side.
-Here are the details
+Here are the details.

 ```
 aws elbv2 describe-target-groups --name auth